 All not-for-profit organizations that intend to submit a proposal in response to this RFP must also be pre-qualified prior to the submission of your proposal(s).
 If you have not pre-qualified with the Division of Budget by the time that you submit your proposal(s), each proposal you submit will be rejected and not considered for funding under this RFP.
-For more information regarding the pre-qualification process, please view FAQs About Prequalification as provided by the New York State Grants Reform Team.
+For more information regarding the pre-qualification process, please check the grants reform website here: https://grantsreform.ny.gov/Grantees for manuals, guides, and videos.

-If you have not yet registered (or, as a not-for-profit, prequalified), please do so immediately.
+If you have not yet registered as user or, as a not-for-profit prequalified in the Grants Gateway, please do so immediately.